-Jan Diepen (1872-1930) was a scion from well-to-do family of textile manufacturers from the Dutch city of Tilburg.
+Jan Diepen (1872-1930) was a scion of a well-to-do family of textile manufacturers from the Dutch city of Tilburg.
 In part because of his poor health, he withdrew from the board of the family company in 1908 and relocated to Valkenburg, where the family owned a country residence called Villa Alpha.
 There Jan Diepen read about the Christian catacombs in Rome and pondered on copying parts of them in a local marlstone quarry.
 The idea for the Roman Catacombs Museum was born.
 With aid from the famous architect Pierre Cuypers (1827-1921) – a friend of the family – the first part of the project was completed in July of 1910 and opened to the public.
 In 1912 the second part was opened, but further parts have never been realised, partly because of a lack of funds and because of Jan Diepen’s death at a relatively young age in 1930.

 A quick glance at the map of the corridors on the website of the Roman Catacombs Museum gives a good indication of the scale of the project.
 After an in-depth study in Rome, the best parts of no less than fourteen Roman catacombs were copied and reconstructed in the marlstone quarry.
 The soft marlstone turned out to be just as suitable for digging rooms and tunnels as the Roman tufa.
 Not only the simple wall tombs (niches called loculi) were accurately copied, but also the large burial chambers (called cubicula) with their beautiful arched tombs (arcosolia).
 And that was not all.
 Diepen and Cuypers commissioned a team of painters to copy the frescoes from the Roman catacombs as well.
 The interesting thing about this project is that it is now possible to see parts of catacombs in Valkenburg that are no longer open to the public in Rome itself.
 Examples include the Catacombs of Praetextatus and those of Commodilla (see below).